 Sprinkler tune-ups usually cost $75 to $120.
 The size, sprinkler type, and the number of zones of your system will influence the pricing.
 On the other hand, keeping up with regular maintenance will save you money on future repairs.

 Cheap sprinkler heads often last two to three years, but high-end ones typically last 10 to 15 years.
 On average, sprinkler heads are replaced every five years or whenever they become damaged.

 Homeowners can perform basic sprinkler repairs and maintenance on their own, such as cleaning the heads and valves.
 However, a specialist is recommended for more complex repairs, such as wiring or locating and replacing a damaged pipe.
-If you have any doubts, you can consult with irrigation specialists in your area to restore your sprinkler system with minimal down time or water waste.
+If you have any doubts, consult with irrigation specialists in your area to restore your sprinkler system with minimal down time or water waste.